 - The green struts can also be used for engine storage which I think is a great idea.
 The set will house 100 engines at any one time.

 - The Thomas & Friends™ Super Station itself comes with 10 metres of track.
 On the other side of the instructions it shows you some possible combinations.
-The boys love having the track coming racing down from the top of the engine house so I think that we will probably always have at least one of those.
-Of course track options are only limited to the boys imagination, but its useful to have some handy hints for us parents!
-I like that it has multiple levels of play, especially when the boys are playing together as it means Kipper can run the engines around the bottom and Monkey the top.
+The boys love having the track coming racing down from the top of the engine house.
+So I think that we will probably always have at least one of those.
+Of course track options are only limited to the boys imagination.
+But it is useful to have some handy hints for us parents!
+I like that it has multiple levels of play.
+Especially when the boys are playing together as it means Kipper can run the engines around the bottom and Monkey the top.

 - For a plastic toy its good looking – the level of detail is great and the bright colours are really attractive.
 It does make you want to pick it up and play with it.

 - The quality is what I would expect from a brand like Thomas & Friends™ pieces go to gather easily and click into place.
 The track fits together well and Monkey can pull it apart and set it up again quite easily.
 The week spot is at the top where the blue track joins the engine house.
 Kipper had a tendency to lean on this part of the toy so I took this piece apart when he was playing with it.
 Much to his disgust!
-Monkey at five understands that he can’t lean on it so its not a problem but one to keep an eye on if there are younger siblings.
+Monkey at five understands that he can’t lean on it so it is not a problem.
+But one to keep an eye on if there are younger siblings.

 Because it doesn’t take long to put together it would make a great Christmas morning toy.
 Monkey has already had hours of fun with it so I think its well worth its price tag of £129.99.
-Plus because its compatible with so many other Thomas engines and track it means you don’t have to buy lots of additional things to go with it.
+Plus because its compatible with so many other Thomas engines.
+It means you don’t have to buy lots of additional things to go with it.
 The Thomas Super Station is available from all good high street toy shops and online including Smyths.

 If you’ve liked this post please follow me on my social media channels: